TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/Function Approximation in Reinforcement Learning.md

 	  \overline{\text{BE}}(w) = ||\delta_w||^2_\mu
 	  $$

 	* In an approximation context, we only deal with representable value functions.
-Those that cannot be represented are instead projected onto the subspace.
+Those that cannot be represented are instead projected onto the [[Vector Subspace|subspace]].
 The **mean square projected Bellman error** measures this

 	  $$
 	  \overline{\text{PBE}}(w) = || \Pi \delta_w||^2_\mu